 Senses movement up to 100 feet away.
-Low glow LED night vision flash keeps wildlife from spooking during photo and video capture.
-1-second recovery allows for more photo captures.
-720p video.
+Low-glow LED night vision flash keeps wildlife from spooking during photo and video capture.
+One-second recovery allows for more photo captures.
+Offers 720p video.

 Can go through batteries quickly.

 An affordable but durable model that offers good picture quality for the price.
 Lightweight and energy-efficient.
 Detects movement up to 65 feet.